RichLogan/JustHealth/Documentation/User Documentation/appointments.rst

 2. On the tab layout to view upcoming appointment click the upcoming tab

-3. To view past appointments click the archive tab
+3. To view past appointments click the past tab

 **Patient:**